ilyagr/jj/docs/FAQ.md

 You can find [all the past versions of the working copy revision that `jj` has saved](#jj-is-said-to-record-the-working-copy-after-jj-log-and-every-other-command-where-can-i-see-these-automatic-saves) by running `jj evolog`.
 The obsolete versions will be marked as "hidden" and will have the same change id, but will have different commit ids.
-This represents different [commits] that are all parts of the same [change].
+For example, this is what the evolog might look like after you made two edits to the same

-For example, this is what the evolog might look like after you made two edits to the same change:
+commit:

 ```console
 $ # Note the word "hidden", the commit ids on the right,